 Marketing software as a service (SaaS)?
 Need a space to get creative with brand and product marketing?
 B2B marketing doesn’t have to be boring.

-For example, @pandadochq uses Instagram to share feature releases, leveraging reels to provide product walkthroughs and explainer videos.
+For example, @pandadochq uses Instagram to share feature releases, leveraging Reels to provide product walkthroughs and explainer videos.
 The company also publishes snippets from its Customer Engagement Lab podcast and funny videos that often include Senior Digital Content Producer @iamtravistyler in his signature panda onesie.

 Professional services